 - “The woman whom thou gavest to be with me” – The woman you entrusted to my care, for whom I am responsible

 - “she gave me of the tree” – she already had it and was doomed

 - “and I did eat” – I couldn’t leave her alone, we are one flesh.
 (Gen 3:12)

 In other words, he simply obeys God’s word to leave his father and his mother – which in his case is God – and cleave to his wife.

 “The Pharisees also came unto him, tempting him, and saying unto him, Is it lawful for a man to put away his wife for every cause?
 [On a side note – they were trying to eliminate a segment of his popular constituency, either the Pharisaical Conservatives or the Platonic Liberals.
-Jesus’ thoughts and ways can’t be fit into either party because they are Perfect Godliness.]
-And he answered and said unto them, Have ye not read, that he which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
+Jesus’ thoughts and ways can’t be aligned with either party because they are Perfect Godliness.]
+And he answered and said unto them, Have ye not read, that he which made them at the beginning made them [identically both] male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh [taking on each other’s characteristics]?
 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.”
 (Mat 19:3-6)

 Adam did not leave her nor forsake her.
 He was faithful to his promise to care for her.
 This man did not “put asunder”, even though it cost him his life.

 “Marriage is honourable in all…for he hath said, I will never leave thee, nor forsake thee.
 So that we may boldly say, The Lord is my helper, and I will not fear what man shall do unto me…Yeshua Messiah / Jesus Christ the same yesterday, and to day, and for ever.”
 (Heb 13:4-8)